openstreams/wflow/doc/index.rst

 This document describes the wflow distributed hydrological modelling platform. wflow is part of the Deltares'
-OpenStreams project (http://www.openstreams.nl).
+OpenStreams project.
 Wflow consists of a set of python programs that can be run on the command line and perform hydrological simulations.
 The models are based on the PCRaster python framework (www.pcraster.eu).
 In wflow this framework is extended (the ``wf_DynamicFramework``